nigelmartinuk/innovate/README.md

 # Innovate:Coding 030522
 #### Portfolio Submission for Nigel Martin @202205230545

-This repo holds the core Python, HTML, CSS, Javascript activity and project files from the 03 May 2022 3 week L3 Python course, run by CodeNation.
+This repo holds the core Python, HTML, CSS, Javascript activity and project files from the 03 May 2022 CodeNation 3 week L3 Python course.

 > Links:
 > -